Flu Prevention: Cultured Veggies

-If using the starter culture, stir together the culture and water.
+- If using the starter culture, stir the culture into 1/4 cup of water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

-Finely shred the cabbage, jicama, apple, carrots spinach, and onion using a food processor or a hand shredder.
+- Finely shred the cabbage, jicama, apple, spinach, leeks, and carrot using a food processor or a hand shredder.
 Add to a large bowl.

-Add the garlic and salt to the bowl and toss to combine.
+- Add the garlic, Prebio Plus, and salt to the bowl and toss to combine.
 Pack all ingredients into jars.